Bhavana Sagar

 Step 3 - Document Submission: Provide passport copies of all shareholders and directors, a business plan outlining broadcasting operations, shareholder and ownership structure details, and a No Objection Certificate (NOC) where an applicant holds existing UAE residency.

-Step 4 - Licence Issuance: Upon approval and fee payment, the Business Licence is issued.
-The typical timeline from complete document submission to licence issuance is two to four weeks, subject to regulatory clearances.
+Step 4 - License Issuance: Upon approval and fee payment, the Business License is issued.
+The typical timeline from complete document submission to license issuance is two to four weeks, subject to regulatory clearances.

 Importantly, Dubai South is a designated free zone, which means 100% foreign ownership is permitted with no requirement for a UAE national sponsor or local partner.